moonymango/enmovito/memory-bank/activeContext.md

 - **Visualization Embedding**: Using QWebEngineView to embed Plotly visualizations within PyQt
 - **Complex Header Handling**: Special parsing for the three-line header structure in CSV files
 - **Subplot Linking**: Using Plotly's 'matches' property to link only x-axes between subplots
+- **Resource Path Handling**: Using a helper function to locate resources correctly whether running from source or as a packaged executable
+- **Fallback Theme Styling**: Implementing inline CSS as a fallback when theme files can't be loaded

 ### Open Questions